Learn How To Setup DocuSign Account Settings 7-Step Best Practice Guide [VIDEO TUTORIAL]

 - Click on Brands and Add Brand

-- enter the name of your brand
+- Enter the name of your brand

-On this page you can see that you can upload two different logos: the ‘signing logo’ and the ‘email logo’.
+- Then, Select Set assign default and Create your theme.
+On this page, you can see that you can upload two different logos: the signing logo and the email logo.

-- The signing logo is the one that will appear at the top right corner of the screen of your recipients during the signing process.
-I recommend uploading a high quality logo and the size doesn’t really matter because docusign will resize automatically but it has to be less than 300Kb.
+The signing logo is the one that will appear at the top right corner of the screen of your recipients during the signing process.
+I recommend uploading a high-quality logo and the size doesn’t really matter because DocuSign will resize automatically but it has to be less than 300Kb.

-- It’s a good idea to send yourself a test envelope before you go live to double check that the end result looks exactly as you want.
+The email logo will appear in the email that your recipients will receive.
+Make sure the one you’re uploading isn’t too large because DocuSign won’t automatically resize it.
+I recommend using a logo of 296 by 76 pixels.
+It’s a good idea to send yourself a test envelope before you go live to double-check that the result looks exactly as you want.

-- To do that, just by clicking on the colours you want to change and enter your colour number or use the eyedropper to choose a colour from the logo you’ve uploaded.
+- Finally, you also might want to change the default color theme that DocuSign already got in place.
+To do that, just by clicking on the colors you want to change and enter your color number or use the eyedropper to choose a color from the logo you’ve uploaded.

 3. User(s) and Groups

-For that same reason, you might want to allow your non-admin users to create, use and share templates.
+Your DocuSign account comes with 3 different types of permissions: DS Admin, DS Sender, and DS Viewer.
+By default, only administrators can create DocuSign templates.
+While I recommend you have at least two admins, you should be keeping the number of administrators to a minimum, for security reasons.
+For that same reason, you might want to allow your non-admin users to create, use, and share templates.
 You will find below how to create a custom permission profile.

-- Click on ‘Add permission profile’
+- Click on Add permission profile

-- give it a name “Sender + Templates” for example
+- Give it a name Sender + Templates for example

-- then click on the dropdown from the ‘Template’ menu
+- Then, Click on the dropdown from the Template menu

+- Select Share, this will allow you, users, to create, use, and share the templates they’ve created.
 You will now be able to assign this permission profile to your new users when setting them up and update existing ones.

-- From the left menu, click on Groups
+- From the left menu, click on Groups.

-- then add as many Groups as you’d like
+- Then, Add as many Groups as you’d like.

-Note: a user can only be allocated to one group.
+Note: A user can only be allocated to one group.

 You can either set up new users one by one by:

-- selecting ‘New user’ and following the steps
+- Selecting New user and following the steps or,

-- or, if you’ve got quite a few accounts to set up, choose ‘Bulk actions’, ‘Add users’, then click on ‘Sample file’ to download a CSV template.
+- If you’ve got quite a few accounts to set up, choose Bulk actions > Add users, then click on sample file to download a CSV template.

-Once you’ve added your users to the template, return on the DocuSign admin page and click on ‘Upload CSV file’ and locate the CSV.
+- Once you’ve added your users to the template, return to the DocuSign admin page and click on Upload CSV file and locate the CSV.

-4. Signing settings
+4. Signing Settings

 To improve the signing experience when using DocuSign on a mobile device, make sure that the box “Allow recipients to view mobile-friendly documents with responsive signing” is checked.

-- Choose the date and time format that you want to appear on your documents
+- Choose the Date and time format that you want to appear on your documents

-5. Email preferences
+5. Email Preferences